-- When applying for permits, applicants should add the following note in the Project Reference section: THIS APPLICATION IS FOR A DESIGNATED BROADBAND PROJECT. - MTO permits are required for any work within a provincial highway right-of-way, within 45m of any limit of a provincial highway right-of-way, within 180 m of the centre point of an intersection on a King's Highway or within 395m of the centre point of an intersection on a controlled access highway. - Parallelinstallations are not generally not permitted within the right-of-way limits of a Class I or II controlled-access highway (e.g. freeway), except in exceptional cases. - Installations should be placed as close to the provincial highway right-of-way limit as possible, and as a minimum beyond the roadside ditch. - If crossings of the highway are unavoidable, they will need to be installed through trenchless methods or aerial, as close to right angles as practical, at a consistent depth/elevation, and completely outside the footprint of any interchange or intersection area. - Proponents should submit a pre-consultation request to MTO as early as possible before planning or starting work.
-A pre-consultation request can be submitted through MTO's Highway Corridor Management System (HCMS) prior to any planning or start of work.
-Early pre-consultation and ongoing communication from the proponent will help facilitate exchange of information, provide an understanding of requirements and find opportunities to proactively address any potential issues. - MTO's general Public Service Commitments are based on the time it takes MTO to review a submission and are impacted by the sufficiency, accuracy, timeliness and quality of the information provided by proponents as part of their submission.
-The PSC review time stops each time MTO cannot continue it's review process due to lack of sufficient, accurate, timely and quality information.
-The PSC review restarts once the required information is provided.
-Proponents are encouraged to follow the requirements outlined in this appendix so the review process can be as efficient and timely as possible.
+• MTO permits are required for any work within a provincial highway right-of-way, within 45m of any limit of a provincial highway right-of-way, within 180 m of the centre point of an intersection on a King's Highway or within 395m of the centre point of an intersection on a controlled access highway.

+- Parallel installations are not generally permitted within the right-of-way limits of a Class I or II controlled-access highway (e.g., freeway and major highways), except in exceptional cases. - Installations should be placed as close to the provincial highway right-of-way limit as possible, and as a minimum beyond the roadside ditch. - If crossings of the highway are unavoidable, they will need to be installed through trenchless methods or aerial, as close to right angles as practical, at a consistent depth/elevation, and completely outside the footprint of any interchange or intersection area.